-Numerous people have stopped rafting rivers after a bad swim.
-Most of these swims could have been prevented by better training of crews to keep everyone in the raft, wearing more flotation and using best practices once in a rapid.
-A key component is practicing whitewater skills regularly to be comfortable with the swimming techniques and PPE (personal protective equipment).
+Numerous people stop rafting rivers after a bad swim.
+Most bad swims can be prevented by training of crews to keep everyone in the raft, wearing more flotation and using best practices once in a rapid.
+A key component is training with whitewater skills regularly to be comfortable using the swimming techniques and one’s PPE (personal protective equipment).

 Active Swimming: Self-rescue

-This is the preferred technique and should in general be used.
+This is the preferred technique and should be used during most whitewater swims.
 Be an active part of your rescue rather than lying on your back waiting for someone to come rescue you.
 The most common use of active swimming is to swim back to the raft you just exited.

 Active Swimming Technique